erizov/Professor/semester_4/lecture_18_crypto_algorithms/rsa/README.md

 ## Introduction

-Rsa is rsa is a fundamental algorithm.
+Rsa is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Rsa is essential for building performant and scalable applications.